How to setup MAMP to use custom .test domains for projects

 Next we need to configure MAMP to use Virtual Hosts.

-Within your MAMP installation (often found in Applications), open up this file:
+Within your MAMP installation (often found in the Applications folder), open up this file:

 Look for these lines of code: